Top 5 Bourbon Distilleries Near Lexington KY

 What Makes It Special

-Jimmy Russell has been making bourbon here for over 70 years—he's literally a walking bourbon encyclopedia.
-Wild Turkey uses a low-entry proof and enters bourbon into barrels at a higher proof than most, creating that signature bold, spicy flavor.
+Jimmy Russell has been making bourbon here for over 70 years and is literally a walking bourbon encyclopedia.
+Unlike most distilleries, Wild Turkey distills to a lower proof of around 55% ABV, which preserves more of the grain's natural flavor and creates their signature bold, spicy character.
 The new visitor center has one of the best views in bourbon country.
-Also you HAVE to try Longbranch Bourbon, a collaboration between Wild Turkey and Matthew McConaughey (collab ended in 2022)but the bourbon is still there!
+Also you HAVE to try Longbranch Bourbon, a collaboration between Wild Turkey and Matthew McConaughey (McConaughey served as creative director and brand ambassador starting in 2016) but the bourbon is still there!
 Sign me up for the shenanigans, just don't get too dazed and confused, alright, alright, alright!
-(For my cult classic film fans out there.)
+(For my cult classic film fans out there).

 Insider Tips